tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/32-change-detection-bug.md

 ## Information

 In this small application, we have a navigation menu to route our application to either `BarComponent` or `FooComponent`.
-However our application is not loading and no errors are displayed inside the console.
+However, our application is not loading and no errors are displayed inside the console.

 ## Statement